-For the issue of an Part 21 temporary Permit to Fly with CAA (or Part 21J) approved design related Flight Conditions:
+For the issue of a Part 21 temporary Permit to Fly with CAA (or Part 21J) approved design related Flight Conditions:

-- Copy of any documentation referred to in EASA Form 18b or 18a
+- Copy of any documentation referred to in CAA Form 18b or 18a.

-- 'The flight conditions have been established and justified in accordance with 21A.708. and the aircraft has no features and characteristics making it unsafe for the intended operation under the identified conditions and restrictions.'
+If you (the applicant) cannot confirm that 'The flight conditions have been established and justified in accordance with 21A.708. and the aircraft has no features and characteristics making it unsafe for the intended operation under the identified conditions and restrictions'.

 You must supply a statement from a suitably approved individual confirming the above, along with the individual's name, Company name (if an Approved Organisation), approval reference or Part 66 license number (if applicable), date and a signature.

 The below information is guidance of the cost for different application types: